-Looking at the forecast of weather, Hoy day was going to be a wet one, so we brought rain jackets and cold weather gear, despite it being a couple days before the summer solstice.
-Orkney weather can be cold and rainy at any time, but we heard from several people that because of climate change, winters are milder and spring and summers are wetter.
+Looking at the forecast of weather, Hoy day was going to be a wet one, so we brought rain jackets and cold weather gear, despite it being a couple of days before the summer solstice.
+Orkney weather can be cold and rainy at any time, but we heard from several people that because of climate change, winters are milder and spring and summer are wetter.
 That’s true of all of Scotland, not just the islands of Orkney.

 What is Hoy?

 The name Hoy is a derivative of a Norse word for high.
 The landscape on Hoy is different than the rest of the Orkney Islands with its dramatic high hills.
 South of Rackwick is the ideal place to see two high hills with a deep glen in between them.
 It’s this mountainous terrain that drew us to Hoy.

 Tour Hoy, Scotland

 We met Ron from Island Tours of Hoy and hopped in his van.
 Lyness, where the ferry landed, is riddled with buildings and other wartime structures from WWII.
 Ron showed us photos from when there were 20,000 people here and ships all over the place.
 Hoy Island now has 400 residents.